GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

     :end-before: <!-- SPHINX_BC_END -->

-Note that the applied traction has a negative value, due to the negative sign convention for compressive stresses in GEOSX.

 The parameters used in the simulation are summarized in the following table.
+Note that traction has a negative value, due to the negative sign convention for compressive stresses in GEOSX.

 +------------------+-------------------------+------------------+--------------------+
 | Symbol           | Parameter               | Unit             | Value              |